kennymckormick/pyskl/README.md

 ```

 Note that for running demo on an arbitrary input video, you need a tracker to formulate pose estimation results for each frame into multiple skeleton sequences.
 Currently we are using a [naive tracker](https://github.com/kennymckormick/pyskl/blob/4ddb7ac384e231694fd2b4b7774144e5762862ab/demo/demo_skeleton.py#L192) based on inter-frame pose similarities.
 You can also try to write your own tracker.

+## Data Preparation

+We provide HRNet 2D skeletons for every dataset we supported and Kinect 3D skeletons for the NTURGB+D and NTURGB+D 120 dataset.
+To obtain the human skeleton annotations, you can:

+1. Use our pre-processed skeleton annotations: we directly provide the processed skeleton data for all datasets as pickle files (which can be directly used for training and testing), check [Data Doc](/tools/data/README.md) for the download links and descriptions of the annotation format.
+2. For NTURGB+D 3D skeletons, you can download the official annotations from https://github.com/shahroudy/NTURGB-D, and use our [provided script](/tools/data/ntu_preproc.py) to generate the processed pickle files.
+The generated files are the same with the provided `ntu60_3danno.pkl` and `ntu120_3danno.pkl`.
+For detailed instructions, follow the [Data Doc](/tools/data/README.md).

+3. We also provide scripts to extract 2D HRNet skeletons from RGB videos, you can follow the [diving48_example](/examples/extract_diving48_skeleton/diving48_example.ipynb) to extract 2D skeletons from an arbitrary RGB video dataset.

+You can use [vis_skeleton](/demo/vis_skeleton.ipynb) to visualize the provided skeleton data.

 ## Training & Testing